2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-Ideally, one might hope that the local terms contributing to $w(J/L)$ and $\text{rk}_{2}(J/L)$ simply agree place by place.
-However, this is not the case, and thus the strategy hinges on computing the discrepancy between the local terms and showing that it vanishes globally.
-To this end, we conjecture the following relationship between the local terms, generalising that for elliptic curves due to Kramer and Tunnell \cite{MR664648}.
+Ideally, one might hope that the local terms contributing to $w(J/L)$ and $(-1)^{\text{rk}_{2}(J/L)}$ simply agree place by place.
+However, this turns out not to be the case, and so the strategy hinges on identifying the discrepancy between these local terms as a quantity which vanishes globally.
+To this end we conjecture the following, generalising a formula of Kramer--Tunnell \cite{MR664648} for elliptic curves:

-\begin{conjecture} Let $K$ be a local field of characteristic zero, $L/K$ a quadratic extension, $C/K$ a hyperelliptic curve, and $J$ its Jacobian.
-Then
+\begin{conjecture} Let $K$ be a local field of characteristic different from $2$.
+Let $L/K$ be a quadratic extension, let $C/K$ be a hyperelliptic curve, and denote by $J/K$ the Jacobian of $C$.
+Then we have